MaryamAsgarinezhad/obsidian/LLM/Session2- Transformers (Encoder model).md

 - The **Multi-Head Self-Attention** mechanism operates **inside the Transformer Encoder**, but it does **not** influence the initial token and segment embeddings.

 ![[Pasted image 20250106142549.png]]
 ![[Pasted image 20250106142631.png]]
+The role of FFNN in the transformer block is to expand the dimensionality and complexity of representations.

 ![[Pasted image 20250106142646.png]]
 ![[Pasted image 20250106142718.png]]
 ## **6. Stacking Multiple Encoder Layers**